-The Postgraduate Diploma in Finance and Law is designed to give you a sophisticated understanding of the legal and regulatory framework for the local and international financial sector, by taking an integrated approach to finance and law.
+Postgraduate Diploma in Finance and Law is designed to give you a sophisticated understanding of the legal and regulatory framework for the local and international financial sector, by taking an integrated approach to finance and law.
 Financial institutions need leaders who have extensive knowledge relating to the legal issues in international finance and banking.

 Programme Aims and Objectives

-This dual-discipline programme is specially geared towards the study of corporate finance, practices and corporate law.
-The programme aims to emphasize the importance of the inter-relationship between law and financial services, and provides an assessment of their interplay in the structure and operations of financial markets.
-On completion of the programme, students should be able to critically assess the function of law and corporate financing in the protection and management of financial risks, apply essential quantitative techniques to anaylse financial risks and gain wide insights in a globalised financial environment.
+This dual-discipline programme is specially geared towards the integrated study of finance and law The programme aims to emphasize the importance of the inter-relationship between law and financial services, and provides an assessment of their interplay in the structure and operations of financial markets.
+On completion of the programme, students should be able to critically assess the function of law and corporate financing in the protection and management of financial risks, apply essential quantitative techniques to analyse financial risks and gain wide insights in a globalised financial environment.

 This programme would appeal to graduates and professionals aspiring to enhance their existing career in financial services.
 Practitioners engaged in legal and compliance work are also welcomed to study this programme.